-- A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result. - The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other campus activities. - A statement that if any party or witness does not appear, the hearing will be held in their absence.
-The party or witness' prior statements or testimony will not be considered by the Decision-makers.
-A party may request a hearing be rescheduled for good cause.
+- A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result. - The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other campus activities. - A statement that a party may request a hearing be rescheduled for good cause.
 The hearing chair will have discretion to make that determination. - Any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the Decision-makers and parties to see and hear a party or witness answering questions.
 Such a request must be raised with the Title IX Coordinator at least five (5) business days prior to the hearing. - Notification that the parties must have the assistance of an advisor of their choosing for the hearing.
 Should a party not select an advisor, the Hearing Chair will appoint an advisor to assist the party during the hearing. - The names of the Hearing Chair and the members of the Hearing Board.
 If any party is or becomes aware of a conflict of interest with any member of the Hearing Board, they should notify the Title IX Coordinator in writing as soon as possible.
 Hearing Board members will only be removed if the Title IX Coordinator determines their bias or conflict of interest precludes an impartial hearing of the allegations. - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Decision-makers will review during any sanction determination. - An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing at least seven (7) business days prior to the hearing. - In hearings involving more than one respondent or in which two (2) or more complainants have accused the same individual of substantially similar conduct, the standard procedure will be to hear the allegations jointly.
 This will be communicated in the Notice Letter to parties.
 However, a respondent may request the hearings be separated for good cause.
 Such request must be submitted in writing to the hearing chair as soon as practicable after the Notice Letter is received.
 The Hearing Chair will review such request and notify all parties in writing of the decision.